 The pair won two golds, only lead in last 500m on each occasion.
 Chris Dodd wrote in Regatta, “Dot Blackie and Cath Bishop showed nail-biting finishing form in winning the pairs on both days, each time pipping the Russians, the World Bronze medallists.
 On the first day Blackie and Bishop were fifth after 1,500 metres before cutting through the field.”
 This race profile would turn out to be a feature of their season.

-Tracy Langlands and Jane Hall won the lightweight doubles ahead of the Germans on the Saturday but finished behind them on the Sunday.
-Whether this was related to a headwind springing up on the second day is unclear.
+Tracy Langlands and Jane Hall won the lightweight doubles ahead of the Germans on the Saturday but finished behind them on the Sunday when here was a strongish headwind.

 The eight of Libby Henshilwood, Rachel Woolf, Kate Mackenzie, Francesca Zino, Sue Walker, Alex Beever, Sarah Winckless, Lisa Eyre, and cox Nicola Odie won gold on the Saturday and silver on the Sunday when they were beaten by a German crew which hadn’t competed on the first day.
 The group also doubled up in fours, half racing on one day and half on the other.
 Saturday’s four finished fourth while Sunday combination of Sue Walker, Alex Beever, Sarah Winckless and Lisa Eyre (the 1997 World Champions with Sarah instead of Libby Henshilwood) was second.

 Katherine Grainger was second in the single sculls on the Saturday and fourth on the Sunday.
 Chris Dodd wrote in Regatta magazine that, “Her defeat of Guin Batten in recent trials is clearly no fluke.”
 Guin wasn’t there, and neither were Miriam and Gillian.